common-fate/docs-archive/docs/approvals/sso/onelogin.md

 sidebar_position: 3
 ---

-# One Login
+# OneLogin

 :::info
 Granted Approvals user and group sync requires some credentials to be configured in your identity provider account.
-Granted Approvals uses 2LO authentication to read users and groups from your directory and sync them to an internal database every 5 minutes.
+Granted Approvals uses [OAuth2.0 authentication](https://developers.onelogin.com/api-docs/2/oauth20-tokens/generate-tokens-2) to read users and groups from your directory and sync them to an internal database every 5 minutes.
 :::

 ## One Login setup